SCCS Approves Safe Use Of Tea Tree Oil In Cosmetics Despite Reprotoxic Concerns

 The opinion supports continued use of TTO under Article 15(2)(d) of the Cosmetics Regulation (EC) No 1223/2009, which permits use of classified substances under tightly controlled circumstances.

-Background on Tea Tree Oil Safety and Regulation
+Background On Tea Tree Oil Safety And Regulation

 Tea Tree Oil, derived from Melaleuca alternifolia, is a widely used essential oil with known anti-microbial and skin-conditioning properties.
 While effective, it is also a moderate skin sensitiser, and its chemical stability under consumer use conditions remains a concern.